Thoracic Outlet Syndrome (TOS): Arm Pain, Numbness & Tingling

 There are differences between treatment center and clinic or hospitals that render care for those with spine, joint or sports injuries.

-Treating illness, infections, pathology and cancer is much different than treating a spine, joint or sports injury.
-Our center knows these differences; our clinical team treats spine and joint conditions alone.
+Treating illness, infections, pathology, and cancer is much different than treating a spine, joint, or sports injury.
+Our center knows these differences; our clinical team treats the spine and joint conditions alone.
 We are not one of those “jacks-of-all-trades” centers, nor do we ever want to be!
-Thus, Thoracic Outlet Syndrome treatments and diagnosis is part and parcel of the services we offer daily.
+Thus, Thoracic Outlet Syndrome treatments and diagnoses are part and parcel of the services we offer daily.

-Thoracic Outlet Syndrome can result from muscle injuries: tears or damage of the anterior scalene muscle can pinch nerves and vessels between the scalene muscles and other structures leading to pain, numbness, and tingling in the arms.
+Thoracic Outlet Syndrome can result from muscle injuries: tears or damage of the anterior scalene muscle can pinch nerves and vessels between the scalene muscles and other structures, leading to pain, numbness, and tingling in the arms.

 Our team takes the time to find the cause of your condition.
-In doing so, we avoid the misdiagnosis trap that other fall into often.
-Hence, visit one of our centers today for a useful therapeutic measure of your thoracic outlet syndrome that doesn’t include surgery.
+In doing so, we avoid the misdiagnosis trap that competing centers often fall into.
+Hence, visit one of our centers today for a useful therapeutic measure of your thoracic outlet syndrome that doesn’t include surgery or injections.